-7 UniAbuja Researchers Win N1bn Grants
+7 UNIABUJA Researchers Win N1bn Grants

 Seven researchers from the University of Abuja (UniAbuja) have won a total of N1bilion grants following publications in first-class journals across the world.

-The Vice-Chancellor of the University, Professor Abdulrasheed Na’allah, disclosed this in Abuja on Thursday,

-during the University’s Authors and Researchers’ Recognition and Award Ceremony, organised by its Centre For Sponsored Projects (CSP).
+The vice chancellor of the University, Professor Abdulrasheed Na’allah, disclosed this in Abuja, yesterday, during the University’s Authors and Researchers’ Recognition and Award Ceremony, organised by its Centre for Sponsored Projects (CSP).

 He charged leaders of research to stand up and share their experience with other friends, while reiterating that Nigeria cannot develop without investing in research.